-In this context, the Audit Committee met and held discussions with management and representatives of EY with respect to our financial statements for the year ended December 31, 2022.
+In this context, the Audit Committee met and held discussions with management and representatives of EY with respect to our financial statements for the year ended December 31, 2023.
 Management represented to the Audit Committee that our consolidated financial statements were prepared in accordance with accounting principles generally accepted in the United States of America; and the Audit Committee reviewed and discussed our consolidated financial statements with management and the independent registered public accounting firm.
-The Audit Committee reviewed and discussed with the independent registered public accounting firm the critical audit matters arising in the audit of our financial statements and identified in EY's audit report, which is included with our Annual Report on Form 10-K for the year ended December 31, 2022.
-The Audit Committee also reviewed and discussed with the independent registered public accounting firm any other matters required to be discussed by the applicable requirements of the PCAOB and the SEC.
+The Audit Committee reviewed and discussed with the independent registered public accounting firm the critical audit matters arising in the audit of our financial statements and identified in EY's audit report, which is included with our Annual Report on Form 10-K for the year ended December 31, 2023.
+The Audit Committee also reviewed and discussed with the independent registered public accounting firm the matters required to be discussed by the applicable requirements of the PCAOB and

-In addition, the Audit Committee discussed with the independent registered public accounting firm the auditors' independence from the Company and its management, and the independent registered public accounting firm provided to the Audit Committee the written disclosures and letter required by applicable requirements of the PCAOB regarding the independent registered public accounting firm's communications with the Audit Committee concerning independence.
+In addition, the Audit Committee discussed with the independent registered public accounting firm the auditors' independence from the Company and its management, and the Audit Committee received the written disclosures and letter from the independent registered public accounting firm required by applicable requirements of the PCAOB regarding the independent registered public accounting firm's communications with the Audit Committee concerning independence.